Dumont High School: Athletics

 The Dumont High School Huskies compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the NJSIAA realignment, the school had been part of the Bergen County Scholastic League (BCSL) American Conference, which included public and private high schools in Bergen County and Hudson counties.
-With 611 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+With 611 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the American Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group III North for football for 2018–2020.
+The school was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.
 The school colors are brown, orange and white.
-The head of the athletic department is Michael Oppido.
+The head of the athletic department is Joseph Sutera.

 The school participates in joint boys / girls swimming teams with New Milford High School as the host school / lead agency.
 Dumont and Bergenfield High School participate in a co-op ice hockey team with Fair Lawn High School as the host school.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys cross country team won the Group III state championship in 1971.

-In 1984, the football team finished the season with a 9-2 record after winning its first ever North I, Section II state sectional title, defeating by a score of 23–20 a Hawthorne High School team that had come into the championship game undefeated.
-In the 71st annual "Turkey Bowl" game on Thanksgiving Day in 2019, Dumont beat Tenafly High School by a score of 7-6 to win its sixth consecutive game in the rivalry and bring the overall series to 56-31-3 in favor of Tenafly.
+In 1984, the football team finished the season with a 9–2 record after winning its first ever North I, Section II state sectional title, defeating by a score of 23–20 a Hawthorne High School team that had come into the championship game undefeated.

+In the annual "Turkey Bowl" game, played on Thanksgiving Day in 2024, Dumont beat Tenafly High School by a score of 35–6 to win its tenth consecutive game in the series.
+The game between the two teams, played 94 times, is the oldest and most-played high school football rivalry in Bergen County, and one of only two remaining Thanksgiving Day games in the county, with Tenafly leading the all-time series against Dumont 56–35–3.

 The 1988 girls track team won the Bergen County relays for groups 1 and 2.